MORpheus-Software/mor.software-site/README.md

 # MOR.software

 MOR.Software is the portal for MOR Developers.
-Sign in, read up, and contribute.
+Sign in, read up, bid on weights, and contribute.

-The following outlines steps to run this site locally to test.

 ## Table of Contents